Anonymous 1 titled: Pigs & Arseholes on dispaly at the Brentford Gallery May Show 2012 This artwork lampoons Hirsts meaningless creations.

 The Rape and Exploitation of Art

 The 'artwork' was always to be repositioned into the same shape when on display, i.e. arranged in two layer in a six-by-ten rectangle.
 There are seven other artworks in the series, all eight structures having the same height, mass and volumne but, as the bricks were arranges differently, different shapes.
 Thus they are all 'equivalent'.
-The other seven'artworks' (total 840 bricks) in theory presently do not exist as no-one except the Tate was gullible enough to buy any of the seven other works.
+The other seven 'artworks' (total 840 bricks) have since been sold to investors.

 Equivalent VIII was exhibited several times without attracting much attention until the press alterted the public to what was seen as an appauling waste of tax payer's money.
 The 'artwork' , which was now known as The Bricks, set a new precedent as an item whose concept and creation had required minimal skill and effort yet which had comanded a disproportionately high price as a 'work of art'.